 - Hydrogen peroxide

 Hydrogen peroxide is used for the purpose of inducing vomiting for your dog.
 This needs to be done only after consulting your vet or poison control.
+This chemical is potentially very dangerous so read more info before handling it.
 The most common reason to induce vomiting is when your dog eats something it is not supposed to like dark chocolate.
 Always use 3% hydrogen peroxide as it is the only one safe for your dog.
 Again, please consult a vet for any more information.

 - Eye Flush